AI4DBiological-Systems/NMRHamiltonian.jl/README.md

 ```

 # Citation
-Our work is going through peer-review right now.
+Our work is undergoing peer review.
 Please cite our ChemRxiv version if you use this software.
 [https://doi.org/10.26434/chemrxiv-2023-0s196](https://doi.org/10.26434/chemrxiv-2023-0s196)

 # License